vesuxyz/docs/blog/2024-09-12-hello-snip-22/index.md

 - **Conversion and Preview**: Tokenized vaults must further provide functions for the conversion between shares and assets (`convert_to_shares` and `convert_to_assets`) and simulation or preview of interactions (`preview_deposit`, `preview_mint`, etc.).

+The following diagram gives an overview of the standard.

 ![SNIP-22 API](snip-22_api.png)